fedarko/strainFlye/README.md

 [conda](https://conda.io).

 Assuming that you already have conda installed, the following installation instructions should work for most Linux or macOS systems.
-(However, please let me know if you encounter any problems.)
+(However, please feel free to open an issue if you encounter any problems.)

 ```bash
 # Download the YAML file describing the conda packages we'll install